Tuwaiq-KotlinAndroid-DMM/Warmup_Week03_Day04/README.md

 ## What you'll do
 - 1. Create an app
 - 2. Add a Gif image of your choice to your app
-- 3. Create a list of random gif images.
+- 3. Create a list of random Gif images.
 - 4. Create a Random Gif button
 - 5. On click of Random Gif button, change the Gif everytime.